onnx/onnx-tensorflow/doc/API.md

 _params_:

-`path` : the path to the output TF protobuf file.
+`path` : The path to the output TF protobuf file.

 _returns_: